D.I.Y. how to destress your garden in five easy steps

-Straw is a great mulch for vegetable gardens.
+Great for vegetable gardens.
 It decomposes quickly and improves the soil as it decays to help you grow a bumper crop of veggies.

-Sugar cane mulch is made from dried sugar cane leaves.
+Made from dried sugar cane leaves.
 It provides an attractive finish in garden beds that also encourages helpful soil organisms.

-Coir is fibre from the outer husk of coconuts.
+Fibre from the outer husk of coconuts.
 A more decorative mulch, you can get it in concentrated blocks, which quickly expand when you add water.

-Hard wood mulch is great for suppressing weeds.
-It looks good and takes a while to decompose so you don’t have to replace it as often.
+Great for suppressing weeds.
+It looks good and takes a while to decompose so you don't have to replace it as often.

-Lucerne mulch has the added advantage of giving your soil extra nitrogen as it breaks down.
-It’s ideal for roses, flowers, vegetables and fruit trees.
+Has the added advantage of giving your soil extra nitrogen as it breaks down.
+It's ideal for roses, flowers, vegetables and fruit trees.

-Woodchips are not only great for mulch but also make an attractive feature in your garden.
+Not only great for mulch but also make an attractive feature in your garden.
 Putting down a 4–6cm layer provides good weed control.

-Grass clippings are great for growing a lush green lawn.
-After mowing, it’s best to dry out your clippings and then add a 6cm layer over your lawn.
+Great for growing a lush green lawn.
+After mowing, it's best to dry out your clippings and then add a 6cm layer over your lawn.

-Leaves lying around in your garden can be gathered up and used as mulch.
+Those lying around in your garden can be gathered up and used as mulch.
 You should shred them first because whole leaves often blow away.

 While they don't offer the same soil fertility as organic mulch, synthetic mulches are the best soil insulators because they don't break down.
 They keep soil warmer for longer, promoting helpful bacteria and can sometimes extend the growth period of your plants.

-Gravel and pebbles are permanent and best used for foundation plants.
+Permanent and best used for foundation plants.
 They make an appealing design feature that you can enjoy year after year.

-Black plastic or weedmat is most effective as weed control.
-However, it can break down in sunlight so it’s best to bury the plastic under your soil so that it lasts longer.
-It’s also a good idea to cut out some holes for water drainage.
+Most effective as weed control.
+However, it can break down in sunlight so it's best to bury the plastic under your soil so that it lasts longer.
+It's also a good idea to cut out some holes for water drainage.

-Landscape fabrics work the same way as plastic but let air and water through better.
-For best results, add another 6-8cm of organic mulch over the top.
+Work the same way as plastic but let air and water through better.
+For best results, add another 6–8cm of organic mulch over the top.

-Old newspaper can be recycled as mulch.
+Can be recycled as mulch.
 Place it down in 10-page layers and throw on some organic mulch like straw to stop it blowing away.
 The newspaper keeps weeds down and makes the straw last longer.